som-shahlab/mimic_tutorial/README.md

 Step 9.
 Generate MOTOR Embedddings
 ------------------------

-We can then use MOTOR as an embedding model to obtain patient representations
+We can then use MOTOR as an embedding model to obtain subject representations

 ```bash
 python generate_motor_features.py